 Raghad Mardini is Founding Director of Litehouse Gallery, part of her ongoing commitment to showcase the work of contemporary Syrian artists, develop their market, and integrate them further into the international art scene.

 Mardini was born in Syria, and initially trained as an engineer, completing a BSS in Civil Engineering and Masters in Structural Engineering at Damascus University, where she has designed and restored many residential properties.
 In 2008, she relocated to Lebanon.

 “I have always been involved in the art scene in Damascus.
 After the situation in Syria deteriorated in 2011, thousands fled to Lebanon, among them many young emerging artists.
 With the difficult conditions and emotional trauma, artists had to take available jobs in construction and in restaurants instead of creating art.
 Given the situation and my belief in the importance of art in times of war, the idea of the Art Residence in Aley arose.”

-She established Litehouse Gallery after her graduation in 2017, a time both wonderful and challenging.
 “I am this determined person who will not give up.
 My eyes are wide open”